gcanti/gcanti.github.io/_drafts/2014-10-29-understanding-react-and-reimplementing-it-from-scratch-part-2.md

 ## Conclusion

-This implementation works extraordinarily well for (TODO) LOC but there are some problems:
+This implementation works extraordinarily well for 170 LOC but there are some problems:

 - no components
-- the DOM is statefull
+- the DOM is statefull so we must tackle:
   - input focus and selection
   - scroll position
   - iframe